vhonn0410/red-square-backend-test/README.md

 ## Description

-This project is designed to [provide a brief description of the project].
+This project is designed to Red Square Backend Test.

 ## Table of Contents